Victory Park, Dallas: Tenants

-Current Tenants
+Current tenants

 The American Airlines Center: Home of the Dallas Mavericks and Dallas Stars, was the first tenant located in Victory Park.
 The facility opened in July 2001.

 Plaza Towers : office towers bordering AT&T Plaza.
-In 2012, Cumulus Media relocated their local radio stations (KLIF (AM), KLIF-FM, KPLX, KSCS, KTCK AM/FM, and WBAP) here.
+In 2012, Cumulus Media relocated their local radio stations (KLIF, KLIF-FM, KPLX, KSCS, KTCK AM/FM, and WBAP) here.

-One Victory Park: A large office building across the street from the American Airlines Center and the W Hotel; houses the Dallas office of Big 4 accounting firm Ernst & Young, corporate headquarters for PlainsCapital Bank, and the Dallas offices of Haynes and Boone.
+One Victory Park: A large office building across the street from the American Airlines Center and the W Hotel, which houses the Dallas office of Big 4 accounting firm Ernst & Young, corporate headquarters for PlainsCapital Bank, and the corporate headquarters for HF Sinclair.
 The buildings ground level features a 9600 sqft.
 Balducci's, a luxury gourmet grocer, Lucy Boutique and a Starbucks.
 This building features an environmentally friendly underfloor air system.
 Conditioned air for the occupants is provided by raised floor custom air handling units located in the tenant space that delivers 62 degree air into a raised access floor plenum.
 This underfloor air system provides users with the ability to control their own space temperature as well as improving the ventilation effectiveness.
 When building churn occurs, workstation moves can be performed easier with lower cost and less product waste.

 Perot Museum of Nature and Science: Thom Mayne-designed museum dedicated to science, nature and the environment.

-Former Tenants
+Former tenants

 WFAA-TV, which had occupied a "window-on-the-world" studio in the Plaza Towers since 2007, left Victory Park in 2021 for an updated studio at the station's headquarters on Young Street.